WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 :::warning No CoinJoin
 Unfortunately, as of now you cannot [CoinJoin](/using-wasabi/CoinJoin.md) with just the private keys on your hardware wallet.
-The keys need to on the internet connected computer to be available to Wasabi Wallet.
+The keys need to be on the internet connected computer to be able to CoinJoin.
 :::

 ## What is Cold Storage